mattialoszach/appletree/README.md

 # appletree - A Simple Directory Tree Viewer 🍏🌳✨

-'appletree' is a lightweight and efficient terminal-based directory tree viewer for macOS.
+'appletree' is a lightweight and efficient terminal-based directory tree viewer for macOS & Linux.
 It helps you visualize folder structures with optional file filtering.

 <img src="img/terminal2.png" alt="appletree Screenshot" width="600">